AR1Ablock/Sky-Hawk-Recovery-Tree-For-Infinix-Smart-3-Plus/README.md

 This is Final Version OF Sky Hawk Recovery After Alot Of Tests.

-This Is The Second Best Recovery For Infinix Smart 3 Plus.
+This Is The First Best Recovery For Infinix Smart 3 Plus.

 --------------------------
 Whats Working:-